(1) This Policy replaces Chapter 4.20 of the Academic Policy (December 2010).

 (14) Academic Integrity Officers will:

-(15) School, College or Special Research Centre Directors of Research Training will report all cases of academic misconduct by research students to the Pro Vice Chancellor (Research) and Chair, Higher Degree Research Committee for noting.
+(15) School, College or Special Research Centre Directors of Research Training will report all cases of academic misconduct by research students to the Deputy Vice Chancellor (Research) and Dean, Graduate Studies for noting.

 (16) Examination room supervisors (invigilators) should be familiar with Rule 3, Section 7 - Conduct of Examinations and supervise examinations in accordance with that rule and this Policy.